groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mpt-to-md.md

         - icon: "far fa-file-MPT"
           title: " About MPT File Format"
           content: |
             Files with .mpt extension are Microsoft Project template files.
-These contain basic information and structure along with document settings for creating .MPP files.
+These contain basic information and structure along with document settings for creating MPP files.
 Such a template file offers default settings such as schedule or budget information for a particular project.
-It, however, can not save project related data such as tasks, resources or assignments.
-Once modified, the template files can be saved as standard MPP file for further working with it.
-Microsoft Project comes with a master template file named "Global.mpt" that is opened when a new template file is to be created.
-MPT files use application/vnd.ms-project and application/x-project as standard MIME types.
-MPT files can be opened with Moos Project Viewer, Microsoft Project, and MPXJ programs on Windows, Linux and MacOS platforms.
+It, however, can not save project-related data such as tasks, resources, or assignments.
+Once modified, the template files can be saved as standard MPP files for further working with it.

           link: "https://docs.fileformat.com/project-management/mpt/"

     format:
         # format loop
-        - icon: "far fa-file-MD"
+        - icon: "far fa-file-code"
           title: " About MD File Format"
           content: |
             Text files created with Markdown language dialects is saved with .MD or .MARKDOWN file extension.
 MD files are saved in plain text format that uses Markdown language which also includes inline text symbols, defining how a text can be formatted such as indentations, table formatting, fonts, and headers.
 MD files can be converted to HTML with a program called Markdown.
 Markdown language is released by John Gruber.

           link: "https://docs.fileformat.com/word-processing/md/"